jiahaoxiang2000/nvim-config/lua/vscode-config/readme.md

 - Lazy loading enabled for better performance
 - Auto-discovery of plugin files in the `plugins/` directory
 - Disabled unnecessary default vim plugins for VSCode environment

-- **Multi-cursor Operations**: Enhanced with `[vscode-multi-cursor.nvim](https://github.com/vscode-neovim/vscode-multi-cursor.nvim)`
-  - `mc` - Create cursor at current position
-  - `mcc` - Cancel/Clear all cursors
-  - `mi` - Start cursors on the left
-  - `mI` - Start cursors on the left edge
-  - `ma` - Start cursors on the right
-  - `mA` - Start cursors on the right edge
-  - `[mc` - Go to previous cursor
-  - `]mc` - Go to next cursor
-  - `mcs` - Create cursor using flash navigation
-  - `mcw` - Create selection using flash navigation
-  - `mciw*` - Select word under cursor and search for next occurrence

 ### ⚠️ Currently Disabled Features